This section describes how to deploy a new Neo4j Causal Cluster.

 In this section we describe how to set up a new Causal Cluster consisting of three Core instances.
-We then proceed to add more Core Servers as well as Read Replicas.
-Using this basic pattern, we will be able to create any sized cluster.
+We then proceed to show how more Core Servers as well as Read Replicas can be added to a running cluster.

 Refer to Section B.1, “Set up a local Causal Cluster” for a tutorial on how to set up a Causal Cluster on a local machine.

-The following configuration settings are important to consider for basic cluster operation of a new Causal Cluster.
-See also Section 5.5, “Settings reference” for more detailed descriptions and examples.
+The following configuration settings are important to consider when deploying a new Causal Cluster.
+See also Section 6.7, “Settings reference” for more detailed descriptions and examples.